A Roommate Agreement is a contract between tenants living in the same home that outlines shared expenses and house rules.

 Once housemates have agreed to all terms, sign and date the document together.

 Make sure you discuss how to communicate about issues in the future.
-And, keep in mind, you can always revise the contract with another written agreement if needed.
+And remember, you can always revise the contract with another written agreement if needed.

 How to Write a Roommate Agreement

-Before you fill out your roommate agreement, make sure you note the state you are contracting in.
+Before you fill out your roommate agreement, note the state you are contracting in.

-Step 1 – Write Effective Date and Roommate Names
+Step 1 – Write the Effective Date and Roommate Names

 1. Effective Date of Agreement.
 Provide the effective date of the roommate agreement.